Aamir-raza-1/tenancy/cloud-configs/README.md

-# This folder contains cloud resources related configs.
+# Directory contains cloud resources related configs.
 # TODO: Need to revisit or create more directory structure with refinement